Eat With The Seasons- Cooking for Warmth + Roasted Vegetable Chili

 With all of this in mind, I quickly thought to prepare a hearty chili with lots of roasted vegetables and spices.
 Chili is one of my favorite cold weather meals, but I've struggled with making it super flavorful when I've played around with recipes on my own.
 However, I think I've officially solved that dilemma!
 When planning out plant-based recipes, one thing I always ask myself is "How can I build as much flavor as possible with the ingredients I'm using?"
 A very reliable way to achieve this is by roasting your vegetables first, and then adding them into soups and stews, as opposed to just adding them in to cook in your stew raw.
 Roasting your vegetables allows you to achieve beautiful caramelization, and if there's one thing you should know about cooking, it's that caramelization equals FLAVOR!
 Therefore, by adding those deliciously browned vegetables into my chili and then letting it stew, I am able to add much more flavor to the dish overall.

 Another key thing with soups and stews is the importance of using vegetable broth or stock as your cooking liquid, instead of just water.
-You can either make your own, or buy an organic, low-sodium stock from the store.
+You can either make your own, or buy from the store.
 Doing this infuses so much additional flavor into your soups and stews, and you can absolutely taste the difference in the finished dish.

 So, with these notions in mind, I created this beautiful chili, which turned out to be fabulous and loaded with flavor!
 I served it with some fresh jalapeño corn muffins and a cashew sour cream.
 I hope you all enjoy this recipe and think of it when you need an extra comforting dish this winter.